 Under SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets", the Company is required to review long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Accordingly, when indicators of impairment are present, the Company evaluates the carrying value of property, plant and equipment against their related future undiscounted cash flows.
-If the carrying value is greater than such cash flows, then impairment is deemed to exist.
-The amount of any impairment is determined by comparing the long-lived asset's carrying value against its fair value, which is determined using discounted future cash flows.
+If the carrying value is greater than such cash flows, then impairment is determined by comparing the long-lived asset's carrying value against its fair value, which is determined using discounted future cash flows.